What is Data Integration and Why Does It Matter to Your Company?

-1. Increases efficiency and saves time: When a company incorporates data integration techniques into their business processes, the time it takes to prepare and analyse data is greatly reduced.
+1. Increases efficiency and saves time: When a company incorporates data integration techniques into its business processes, the time it takes to prepare and analyze data is greatly reduced.
 The use of automated unified views also eliminates the necessity for human data collection.

-The time saved on these duties can be utilised for analysis and execution, resulting in a more productive and competitive firm.
+The time saved on these duties can be utilized for analysis and execution, resulting in a more productive and competitive firm.

 2. Reduces errors: There are a lot of them.
 When it comes to a company's data resources, there's a lot to keep track of.
 To manually collect data, personnel must be aware of every place and account they might want to investigate.
 Furthermore, they must first install all necessary software in order to verify that their datasets are accurate and full.
 If a data repository is added without the employee's knowledge, the dataset will be incomplete.

 When data integration is in place, your staff will always have access to the most up-to-date and correct data.
-It also minimises errors by reducing tiresome human labour and data manipulation.
+It also minimizes errors by reducing tiresome human labor and data manipulation.